BIGJRA/BIGJRA.github.io/reborn.md

 |**Carnivine**     |7  |
 |**Pidgeotto**     |4  |

 Talk to Corey and Heather here, then head into the police station.
 Talk to the chief here, who will tell you about his missing officers.
-Doing so will both change the story a bit as well as give you some nice rewards.
 You don't have to find them, but doing so is the first step to doing the more exclusive postgame story route.
 If you'd like to play the route of the game that involves not finding the officers in time, you can skip finding one of the officers until you complete up to the end of this section, then find them afterwards to get the quest rewards.

 In general, I will mention story splits and how choices affect post-game route availability just so you can keep your options open.